com-480-data-visualization/data-visualization-project-2021-pia/README.md

 For the first one **processing the songs and their colors**, we need to:
 - Choose which colors we want to detect and detect them in song lyrics.
-- For every found color in the lyrics, add a small perturbation in order to make the color wheel more vizually pleasing (in order to avoid big chunks with exactly the same color).
+- For every found color in the lyrics, add a small perturbation in order to make the color wheel more visually pleasing (in order to avoid big chunks with exactly the same color).
 - Order the categories of colors, this is not trivial and we have to choose the most appropriate manner for our project and the desired outcome.

-For the second point **drawing the main vizualization (the color wheel)**, there are the following subparts:
+For the second point **drawing the main visualization (the color wheel)**, there are the following subparts:
 - Draw for each song, a small colored tile on the color wheel whith the appropriate color and position (angle).
 - Add a transition when the data is first shown (when the window is loaded).
 - Find a way to handle cases when the number of datapoints is not a multiple of the number of songs we want to draw per circle, in order to maintain the overall circular shape.